UbiquityRobotics/learn/noetic/overview/raspberrypi.md

 | 10 | 19  |   GPIO10  SPI0_MOSI |
 | 9 | 21  |   GPIO09  SPI0_MISO |
 | 11 | 23  |   GPIO11  SPI0_CLK |

+## Versions and Revisions

+Starting in mid 2020 we started to ship the Raspberry Pi 4 host computer that is inserted into the MCB board so that only the bottom is visible and even that is hard to see due to the robot chassis.
+The easiest way to tell which general Raspberry Pi you have (3 vs 4) is to look at the USB and Ethernet jacks as follows.
+- Pi 4 middle 2 jacks use blue plastic for USB 3.0 ability.
+- Pi 4 Ethernet jack will be the top metal jack (bottom on Pi3)
+- Pi 3 will have a large square 1.2cm black chip on the bottom of the board

+The best identification is to use this linux command from an ssh command line shell into the robot which will also show the rev of the Pi.

+    cat /sys/firmware/devicetree/base/model

+- Typical Pi3 reply:  `Raspberry Pi 3 Model B Plus Rev 1.3`
+- Possible Pi4 reply:  `Raspberry Pi 4 Model B Rev 1.1`
+- Possible Pi4 reply:  `Raspberry Pi 4 Model B Rev 1.2`
+- Possible Pi4 reply:  `Raspberry Pi 4 Model B Rev 1.4`
+- Possible Pi4 reply:  `Raspberry Pi 4 Model B Rev 1.5`

+NOTE: The Rev 1.4 and 1.5 Pi 4 were released recently and change the way the bootloader behaves, as such they may not be supported by all images.